AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 **Definition:** Describes the vertical domain (height range) of the data resource.

 **Guidance:** This element should be completed where relevant (e.g. geology, mining, etc.).
+This can be added within the *Identification* tab of the *Advanced* editor view.
 Sub-elements are the *minimum*, *maximum* value and the *coordinate reference system* to which the minimum and maximum were measured.

-If the vertical extent does not apply to the data resource, then users should delete this section of the metadata record as it will not be validated by the SSDI.

 Temporal extent
 ---------------